bloom-lang/bud/docs/operational.md

 This atomically replaces the entry for key 1 with the value "newval" at the start of the next timestep.

 Any reasoning about atomicity in Bloom programs is built on this simple foundation.
 It's really all you need.
-In the bud-sandbox we show how to build more powerful atomicity constructs using it, including things like enforcing [message ordering across timesteps](https://github.com/bloom-lang/bud-sandbox/tree/master/ordering), and protocols for [agreeing on ordering of distributed updates](https://github.com/bloom-lang/bud-sandbox/tree/master/paxos) across all nodes.
+In the bud-sandbox we show how to build more powerful atomicity constructs using it, including things like enforcing [ordering of items across timesteps](https://github.com/bloom-lang/bud-sandbox/tree/master/ordering), and protocols for [agreeing on ordering of distributed updates](https://github.com/bloom-lang/bud-sandbox/tree/master/paxos) across all nodes.

 ## Recursion in Bloom ##
 Because Bloom is data-driven rather than call-stack-driven, recursion may feel a bit unfamiliar at first.